BiDSi/learning-app/README.md

 ## The Problem
 Through extensive market research and competitive analysis, we identified that while there are many study tools available, none effectively combine comprehensive features with personalized learning style adaptation.

+## Installation

+1. Clone the repository by running "git clone https://github.com/sloanestein/study-buddy.git"
+2. Navigate to the project directory by running "cd study-buddy"
+3. Install dependencies by running "npm install"
+4. Start the development server by running "npm start"
+5. Open your browser and visit: "http://localhost:3000"

 ## Development Journey
 My internship followed a structured product development methodology: